 The key to customer delight is through delivering a 1:1 omnichannel personalization experience to them.

-Before the global COVID-19 pandemic wreaked havoc on businesses worldwide, the online fashion and apparel industry had started performing exceedingly well as customers migrated to buying online.
+Before the global COVID-19 pandemic wreaked havoc on businesses worldwide, the online fashion and apparel industry was thriving, benefiting from ecommerce product personalization as customers increasingly turned to online shopping.

-With everything available readily on the website, it became convenient for customers to make their purchases online through a few clicks on their device.
-However, like most industries, these fashion brands also had to undergo huge losses due to the pandemic as they saw their sales fall by nearly 70% in March 2020 alone.
+With everything available readily on the website, it became convenient for customers to make their purchases online through a few clicks on their devices.
+However, like most industries, these fashion brands also had to undergo huge losses due to the pandemic.

 This situation is playing right into online fashion brands’ hands as customers resume or start shopping online again.